The Postman from Space: Reception

-The Postman from Space is well received in the field of children books.
+The Postman from Space is well received in the field of children's books.
 In 2016, the French original version won awards at Salon du livre et de la presse jeunesse de Montreuil and 3x3 Illustration Annual No. 13.
 In 2017, it also got the award Tamarac Express and made the finalists lists of Prix Bédélys as well as Prix jeunesse des libraires du Québec.